James Hurley 1934 - 2020 - Obituary

-James M. Hurley passed away on Friday, June 12, 2020 at his home.
-General Hurley was born on November 14, 1934 in Cambridge, Maryland to James Carlton Hurley and Altha May Thompson Hurley, both who are deceased.
+CAMBRIDGE - James M. Hurley passed away on Friday, June 12, 2020 at his home.
+General Hurley was born on November 14, 1934 in Cambridge to James Carlton Hurley and Altha May Thompson Hurley, both who are deceased.
 His basic education was through the school system of Dorchester County.
 After graduation from Cambridge High School in 1952, he went to work for Phillips Packing Company in their employment office, interviewing and hiring personnel to staff factories located in Cambridge.

 On February 3, 1953, he enlisted into the Maryland Army National Guard to supplement his income and serve the people of the State of Maryland, an obligation that resulted in nearly 37 years of continuous service providing many opportunities for upward mobility as a soldier.
 He also took advantage of every opportunity that came his way.
 After serving seven years as an enlisted soldier and having reached the rank of Sergeant E-7, he was selected to attend Class #1 of the Maryland Military Academy.
 Upon graduation, he was commissioned as a 2nd Lieutenant Infantry and assigned to Company C, 2nd Battalion 115th Infantry, the unit he had enlisted into.
 This was really the beginning of a career that saw him take full advantage of his educational opportunities and greatly expand his influence within the military environment he had chosen to participate in.
 Reaching the rank of Brigadier General after having started out in the enlisted ranks does not occur that often.